leigholiver/amazon-cloudwatch-publisher/README.md

    the region configured via the AWS CLI profile (environment variable or `~/.aws/config` file) is used.

 *  `metrics_collection_interval`: How often (in seconds) metric values should be sent to CloudWatch.
    Defaults to 300 seconds (5 minutes) if not provided.
+Set to `false` to disable metric collection.

 *  `logs_collection_interval`: How often (in seconds) outstanding log entries should be sent to CloudWatch.
 Defaults to 10 seconds if not provided.
 This needs to be set to strike a balance between being too chatty and waiting too long to send logs that are rapidly generated, as there is a limit on how much log data can be sent in a single call to CloudWatch, see the [put-log-events](https://docs.aws.amazon.com/cli/latest/reference/logs/put-log-events.html) doc page for details.
+Set to `false` to disable log collection.

 *  `logfile`: Full path and filename to which the publisher's own log file should be written.
 Defaults to `/opt/aws/amazon-cloudwatch-publisher/logs/amazon-cloudwatch-publisher.log` (to mimic the default agent)